kengz/aiva/README.md

 *Previously known as JARVIS.*

-**WARNING**: The old JARVIS (current master branch) will be nuked by next Thursday (Mar 31 2016).
+**WARNING**: The old JARVIS (current master branch) will be nuked when v3 is released.
 If you need it, `git checkout` to release tag [v2.0](https://github.com/kengz/aiva/releases/tag/v2.0) or download it.

-**Final rush**: A few people asked me how's the project going?
-AIVA v3 will be released 1 April 2016.
-Right now I'm packing in some AI/ML capabilities, building the first iteration of the brain, and streamlining the system for dev usage.
+**Update**: [AIVA v3](https://github.com/kengz/aiva/tree/aiva-v3) will be released 7 April 2016.
+I'm still finalizing several ai/ml/nlp capabilities, streamlining the system for dev usage, and preparing docs, so that the released project is actually usable.

 **AIVA** (A.I.
 Virtual Assistant): General-purpose virtual assistant for developers.